lalvarezguillen/sqs_proxy/README.md

 ## SQS Queues Proxy

+This is a work in progress, and a learning project.

 This project's purpose is, given an SQS queue A, take all the messages it receives and send them to queues B, C, etc; deleting them from A in the process.

 It is configurable through a JSON file, being able to listen to several queues, and set several recipient queues per source.